Where Performance Measurement Fits into a Small Business

 • Portfolio: Product/service offerings, expansion, innovation, etc.

-• Financial: Growth, revenue, profitability, shareholders return, etc.
+• Financial: Growth, revenue, profitability, shareholder return, etc.

 • Customer: Customer satisfaction, returning customers, service quality, delivery times, etc.)